-The selected candidate will apply their geological and analytical skills and ambition to develop a workflow using automated scanning electron microscopy with linked energy dispersive spectrometers, to characterise the mineralogy of abandoned mine sites in Wales.
-Through an integration of field geological sampling and development of key analytical skills the student will develop transferable knowledge and skills in this most exciting and active field of automated mineralogy research.
+The selected candidate will apply their computer games development skills and ambition to create a product that will help with the management and engagement of children with their care plan.
+The project will allow the student to develop transferable knowledge and skills in this most exciting and active field of gamification research.

-This Knowledge Economy Skills Scholarship (KESS) project will be held in the Faculty of Computing, Engineering and Science (FCES) at the University of South Wales.
+This Knowledge Economy Skills Scholarship (KESS) project will be held in the Faculty Computing, Engineering and Science at the University of South Wales.
 KESS is a programme funded by the European Social Fund (ESF) awarded by the Welsh European Funding Office (WEFO) in the Welsh Government.
-The project will focus on how we can use automated scanning electron microscopy as part of a workflow of analytical methods to characterise sites contaminated by past mining activity.
-With changing demands for raw materials, minerals at these sites may now be crucial resources for the future.
+The MbyRes will be associated with the Wales Institute of Digital Information.

 Programme of research: